-Chocolate Olive Oil Honey Granola
+Crispy Chocolate Olive Oil Granola

-You can have chocolate for breakfast every day when it’s this Chocolate Olive Oil Honey Granola!
+You can have chocolate for breakfast every day when it’s this Crispy Chocolate Olive Oil Granola!
 Made with extra virgin olive oil and honey, this healthier granola has coconut, pumpkin seeds and Dutch cocoa for a rich and lightly sweetened granola that is just as delicious by the handful as it is in a big bowl of milk!

 Why You'll Love This Recipe

-Chocolatey: You will love this insanely delicious but healthy take on chocolate breakfast cereal!
+- Chocolatey: You will love this insanely delicious but healthy take on chocolate breakfast cereal!
 I use Dutch cocoa which makes this organic granola rich and light at the same time!

-Clusters & Crunchy: This Chocolate Olive Oil Honey Granola creates the best crunchy clusters!
+- Crunchy Clusters: This Chocolate Olive Oil Honey Granola creates the best crunchy clusters!
 It’s not granola unless there’s big clusters and this granola has them!
 I love grabbing a handful of little clusters as a snack.

 - Coconut: I use two kinds of coconut here, unsweetened wide flake coconut and unsweetened fine shredded coconut.
-Coconut has healthy fats, fiber, manganese, and more.

 - Cocoa Powder: I use organic Dutch cocoa powder as it has a rich flavor, it's my favorite!